pilotmoon/PopClip-Extensions/README.md

 The key press is delivered at the current app level, not at the OS level.
 This means PopClip is not able to trigger global keyboard shortcuts.
 So for example PopClip can trigger ⌘B for "bold" (if the app supports that) but not ⌘Tab for "switch app".

-### JavaScript action properties

-TODO

 ### AppleScript action properties

-An AppleScript action is defined by the presence of either an `applescript file` field or and `applescript` field, as follows.
+An AppleScript action is defined by the presence of either an `applescript file` field or an `applescript` field, as follows.

 |Key|Type|Description|
 |---|----|-----------|